KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 It also provides the specification for using HDR compatible display outputs while at the same time retaining compatibility with SDR display outputs.
 The intended usecases for this extension is any usecase where the light contribution values will go above 1.0, for instance by using KHR_lights_punctual, KHR_emissive_strength or KHR_environment_lights.

+Here the term rasterizer means a rendering engine that consits of a system wherein a buffer containing the pixel values for each frame is prepared.
+This buffer will be referred to as the framebuffer.
+The framebuffer can be of varying range, precision and colorspace.
+This has an impact on the color gamut that can be displayed.

+After completion of one framebuffer it is output to the display, this is usually done by means of a swap-chain.
+The details of how the swap works is outside the scope of this extension.
+KHR_displaymapping_pq specifies one method of mapping internal pixel values to that of the framebuffer.

+This extension does not take the viewing environment of the display, or eye light adaptation, into consideration.
+It is assumed that the content is viewed in an environment that is dimly lit (~5 cd / m2) without direct light on the display.
+Viewer calibration is not part of this extension as this is heavily dependant on the usecase and application.

+### glTF asset considerations

+The extension affects the entire glTF asset, ie all scenes, geometry, images and textures, included in a file that is using this extension.
+This means that the current rendered scene shall be output using the displaymapping declared by this extension whenever the usecase is relevant, ie a realtime rasterizer with output to a display.
+If the glTF asset contains multiple scenes, each one when rendered, shall be output using this extension.

+If the glTF asset contains this extension but no scene or model data then it may be treated as an enabler for displaymapping.

+### Integration points

 This extension has three integration points:
 1: If the framebuffer colorspace is compatible with ITU BT.2020 color primaries, then before images are sampled they shall be converted to ITU BT.2020 colorspace